microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecuritySecureScoreControlProfile.md

 # New-MgSecuritySecureScoreControlProfile

 ## SYNOPSIS
-Create new navigation property to secureScoreControlProfiles for Security
+Create new navigation property to secureScoreControlProfiles for security

 ## SYNTAX